xcalts/di-uoa-project-k23a/README.md

 | dummy-data.bin    | 10,000 | 100        | 2                     |
 | dummy-queries.bin | 1,000  | 100        | 4                     |

+> [!NOTE]
-> Note: our filtered and stiched vamana implementations do not take advantage of the timestamp attributes.
+> Our implementations do not take advantage of the timestamp attributes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>